 There are two versions of StreamScore reporting depending on your plan level:

 StreamScoreLite is found in our Developer and Core plans.
-This version features a non-interactive score history graph (meaning it does not provide hover-over scoring results) and a single, aggregate score with no further detail.
+This version features a non-interactive score history graph, nor is it as feature-rich as our Pro version.
+It's simply a single aggregate score with no further detail.

 Yellow: There is room for improvement.
-This doesn’t necessarily mean all of your StreamScore components are in need of attention.
-Check each component score* to see which ones need improvement.
+This doesn’t necessarily mean all of the components creating your StreamScore are in need of attention.

 The StreamScore aggregate score is calculated via an algorithm that collects, analyzes, and weighs various first and third-party data points to provide a single score.
 To calculate your StreamScore aggregate score, the algorithm first calculates four component scores:

 Audience Score - The Audience Score analyzes the quality of recipient email addresses used.
 This score is a result of the practices used to collect recipient email addresses and the level of maintenance performed on existing recipient lists/addresses.

 Engagement Score - The Engagement Score analyzes how recipients are interacting with delivered email.
 It mirrors the engagement-based decisions used in anti-spam filtering technology to identify potential impacts to inbox placement.
 Engagement tracking needs to be configured for this component.